 Borderline Personality Disorder:

 Personality Disorders are a category of mental disorders involving disturbed patterns of thinking, feeling and behaving.
 They are long term conditions, usually emerging in adolescence or early adulthood.
 These disorders cause a significant amount of personal distress.

 The behaviours of people with personality disorders are not in keeping with the standards in their social and cultural contexts, such as lying and stealing.
 Due to this, people with personality disorders have trouble functioning in occupational and social contexts.

 Yet, people with personality disorders are convinced that their behaviour is normal, and believe others are responsible for their problems.
 Their whole worldview is out of keeping with those of the majority.

 The DSM divides personality disorders into three clusters.
 Cluster A includes Paranoid, Schizoid and Schizotypal personality disorder.
 Cluster C includes Avoidant, Dependent and Obsessive-compulsive personality disorder.
 Cluster B includes Antisocial, Histrionic, Narcissistic and Borderline Personality Disorder.
 Cluster B disorders have a common core of emotional instability and impulsivity, which is why they are grouped together.

 Borderline Personality Disorder is characterised by a feeling of emptiness and fear of abandonment.
 People with this disorder have a disturbed self-image and are emotionally unstable.

 The mood of people with this disorder tend to shift in a rapid and unpredictable manner.
 Additionally, they find it difficult to return to normal when they feel upset or angry.
-They channel these intense emotions into impulsive behaviours like lying, stealing, risky sexual and other behaviours, self-harm or substance use.
+They channel these intense emotions into impulsive behaviours like lying, stealing, risky intimate behaviour and other behaviours, self-harm or substance use.